curl/everything-curl/usingcurl-version.md

 ## Line 4: Features

 The list of features this build of curl supports.
 If the name is present in the list, that feature is enabled.
-If the name isn't present, that feature is not enabled.
+If the name is not present, that feature is not enabled.

 Features that can be present there: